 By some estimates, procurement costs make up 60-80% of production costs for many manufacturers.
 Suppliers not only contribute to product innovation, they also help manufacturers achieve more effective production processes.
-Given the high dollar value associated with procurement, it comes as no surprise that better supplier performance management is an improvement opportunity that could deliver millions in savings for many supply chains.
+Given the high dollar value associated with procurement, it comes as no surprise that supply chain teams are eager to learn how to improve supplier performance to deliver millions in savings for their organizations.

 With advances in technology, digital transformation is finally starting to take hold in the Lean manufacturing sector.
 While future opportunities look bright, many companies are struggling to identify that first step in their journey.
 In this webinar presented by the Association for Manufacturing Excellence, Mike Louderback, VP of Operational Excellence at Morgan Technical Ceramics, and Richard Lebovitz, CEO of LeanDNA, cover what, why, and how to use cloud-based analytics built on Lean best practices to drive the first steps of digital transformation in your manufacturing operation.

 Whether it be improvement projects, system implementations, or simply personal to-do lists, a Kanban Board is a great way to manage work.
 The chief benefit is that the board is visual, so your whole team can see when progress has been made (or stalled).
 But this visual aid loses its power when it is not kept current.

 Just like your email inbox, a Kanban Board that is not kept clean is at risk of having things slip through the cracks.
 Here are six strategies to help your team maintain a clean Kanban Board.
 Continue Reading “6 Strategies to Help Your Team Maintain a Clean Kanban Board”

 “Coming together is a beginning; keeping together is progress; working together is success.” – Henry Ford